alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ## Putting the locking service to use

-We can combine the generic locking service with the in-memory lock dao, and get an in-memory locking service:
+We can combine the generic locking service with the in-memory lock dao, and get an in-memory locking service.
+Because all the logic is in the type class, this is really short:

 ```scala
 import java.util.UUID